CSSAuditors/audit/site/reports/bundesliga-2021-03.md

       - chart:
           item: ReportSizeCombined
           type: extractor
           info: This graph is interactive.
-You could hover or tap regions to see extra information and enable or disable specific metric by clicking on a label below graph.
+You could hover or tap regions to see extra information and enable or disable specific metric by clicking on a label below the graph.
       - description: >-
           All Bundesliga sites use External CSS.
-Eintracht Frankfurt loads almost 1.5MB, Borussia Mönchengladbach and FC Schalke 04 use about ~ 1MB.
+Eintracht Frankfurt loads almost 1.5MB, Borussia Mönchengladbach and Schalke 04 use about ~ 1MB.

-          All Bundesliga sites use the `<style>` tag.
-FC Schalke 04 loads most with 230.07KB, followed by TSG Hoffenheim with 229.08KB.
-Most contain size only in Bites.
+          Every Bundesliga site uses the `<style>` tag.
+Schalke 04 loads most with 230.07KB, followed by Hoffenheim with 229.08KB.
+Most contain size only in Bytes.

           As for the inline `style` attribute, everyone uses it too.
-FC Union Berlin uses the most with 9.84KB, twice less DSC Arminia Bielefeld and SV Werder Bremen, and the least FC Köln with 422B.
+Union Berlin uses the most with 9.84KB, Arminia Bielefeld and SV Werder Bremen use half of that, and Köln uses the least, only 422B.
       - description: >-
           #### Wappalyzer

           According to Wappalyzer, six sites use UI frameworks.
-Borussia Dortmund GmbH uses Materialize CSS, TSG Hoffenheim, Sport-Club Freiburg, Hertha Berlin, FC Schalke 04, FSV Mainz 05 using Bootstrap.
+Borussia Dortmund uses Materialize CSS, Hoffenheim, Freiburg, Hertha, Schalke 04, and Mainz 05 use Bootstrap.
       - var:
           item: $htmlWappalyzer
           type: wappalyzer
       - description: >-
+          Blog or rewrite

           According to research conducted by [State Of CSS](https://2020.stateofcss.com/en-US/technologies/css-frameworks/), we can see that satisfaction, interest, usage, and awareness ratio rankings for Bootstrap are declining, while for Materialize CSS is rising.
   - title: >-
       The CSS File Counts